sordina/haskell_workshop/resources/markdown/Moar.md

 <div class="important">

-Hungry for more? here are some extra sections that cover more advanced haskell awesomeness.
+Hungry for more?
+Here are some extra sections that cover more advanced haskell awesomeness.

 </div>